Best time to visit Mexico

 Baja California

 Baja California lies between sea and ocean, bordered to the west by the Pacific Ocean and to the east by the Gulf of California.
-This unique location in north-western Mexico provides a dry, largely sunny and warm climate year-round.
-The north-west of Baja California is both cool and humid, with a climate similar to that found in the Mediterranean.
-The wind from the Pacific makes the weather very pleasant.
-The same can't be said for the Mexicali plain at the north-eastern extremity of the region, which is affected by the desert climate coming from the United States.
-This means that while it will be warm and sunny for a large period of the year in the north-west of Baja California, in the north-east, summers will be very hot (over 50°C) and the winters cold (below zero).
-Hence there is a very large range of temperatures, as well as rainfall during the period from December to March, which applies to the whole of the northern part of Baja California.
+This spot in north-western Mexico provides a dry, largely sunny and warm climate year-round.
+The north-west of Baja California is both cool and humid, with a climate similar to that in the Mediterranean (the wind from the Pacific also makes the weather very pleasant).
+In the northeastern extremity of the region, the Mexicali Plain is affected by the desert climate of the United States.
+This means that while it’ll be warm and sunny for a large period of the year in the northwest of Baja California, in the northeast, summers will be very hot (over 50°C) and the winters cold (below zero).
+Hence, there’s a diverse range of temperatures, as well as rainfall from December to March, which applies to the whole of the northern part of Baja California.

 Southern Baja California has a tropical climate, with a hot, humid period in August and September, during which hurricanes can also occur.
 The average temperature varies depending on the altitude.
-In La Paz (12,000ft), the hottest months (but also the most rainy) are July to September (averaging 29°C).
-The period from March to May is more favourable, with near-zero rainfall and an average temperature of 19-24°C. Conversely, in a city like San Jose del Cabo (which has a very low altitude), average temperatures are pleasant all year round (above 20°C from April to November), although the rain does arrive in September, with just over three inches.
+In La Paz (12,000ft), the hottest months (but also the rainiest) are July to September (averaging 29°C).
+The period from March to May is more favourable, with near-zero rainfall and an average temperature of 19-24°C. Conversely, in a city like San Jose del Cabo (which has a very low altitude), temperatures are pleasant all year round (above 20°C from April to November), although the rain does arrive in September, with just over three inches falling on average.

 Chiapas

-Close to Guatemala, Chiapas has a harsh climate, which isn't all that surprising given this is the southernmost state in Mexico.
+Near the border with Guatemala, Chiapas has a harsh climate, which isn't surprising given it’s the southernmost state in Mexico.
 As elsewhere in Mexico, the weather will vary depending on the altitude: the hot and humid plains with tropical forests are less subject to differences in temperature than the highlands, with a temperate but relatively cool climate.
-The mountains are generally misty and humid, and you will need to travel to the coasts for 'drier' air.
+The mountains are generally misty and humid, and you'll need to travel to the coasts for 'drier' air.
 The rainy season in Chiapas runs from May to October, while the dry season runs from November to April.

 The Atlantic Coast

 Although less developed than the Caribbean coastal area, Mexico's Atlantic coast enjoys pleasant temperatures and strong sunshine.
-The period running from December to May is hot, and the rainy season only comes afterward (particularly from June to September).
-There are clear skies on the coasts, thanks to the winds blowing off the Atlantic which chase away the clouds and help keep temperatures feeling pleasant.
+December to May is hot, and the rainy season arrives after that (particularly between June and September).
+There are clear skies on the coasts, thanks to the winds blowing off the Atlantic, which chases away the clouds and helps keep temperatures pleasant.
 Night-time temperatures average 22°C, with daytime averages of 29°C in some coastal cities in April and May.

 The Yucatan